|

 if he intended to condemn homosexuality?

-The Greek word Malakoi was rarely, if ever, used in antiquity to describe homosexuals.
+The Greek word Malakoi was rarely, if ever used to describe homosexuals.

 From define arsenokoites, return to